 The Company is the recipient of federal research contract funds from BARDA.
 Periodic audits are required under the grant and contract agreements and certain costs may be questioned as appropriate under the agreements.
-Management believes that such amounts in the current year, if any, are not significant.
-Accordingly, no provision for refundable amounts under the agreements has been made as of December 31, 2019 and 2018.
+At December 31, 2020, the Company had recorded a \$38,000 provision for potential refundable amounts.
+At December 31, 2019, no provision for refundable amounts under the agreements had been made.